GelliacexCptl/GelliacexCptl/README.md

 - 👋 Hi, I’m @GelliacexCptl
 - 👀 I’m interested in Web3
-- 🌱 I’m currently learning to become pro airdrop hunter
+- 🌱 I’m currently learning to become a pro airdrop hunter/ crypto enthusiast
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me gellitugas@gmail.com